Cincinnati Wrongful Death Lawyer

-Contact a Cincinnati Wrongful Death Attorney at Slater & Zurz
+Contact a Cincinnati Wrongful Death Lawyer at Slater & Zurz

 The loss of a loved one can take an immense emotional toll on you and your family.
 That is why we fight so diligently to hold the responsible parties accountable for their actions and to obtain maximum recovery on your behalf.

 We understand these times are also financially challenging, so we take all wrongful death cases on a contingency fee basis.
 This means that you and your family will not have to pay any up-front fees, and you will owe us nothing unless we recover damages.
 If we obtain compensation, our fees are taken from a portion of the total recovery.
 In the unlikely event, we are not successful; you will owe us nothing.